 2turn_2: stopped repeated rejected callTrack a turn cap, repeated-call detection, timeout budget, and cost budget for each request.
 A model that can't recover should return a safe fallback or hand the ticket to a person.

-Alex asks, "Compare my two shipments, A10234 and B77120."
-Those two status reads are independent.
+Alex asks, "Compare eval runs R42 and R43, then promote the safer one if it passes."
+Those two eval reads are independent.
 Your runtime may execute them concurrently after validating both calls.
-A request to cancel one shipment based on those results cannot run at the same time: the write depends on what the reads discover.
+A request to promote one candidate based on those results can't run at the same time: the write depends on what the reads discover.

 1import asyncio